 A flat or rounded surface with a variety of functions in printing or manufacturing.
 It can be a flat metal (or earlier, wooden) plate pressed against a medium (such as paper) to cause an impression in letterpress printing.
-May also refer to a typewriter roller or the glass surface of a copier.
+May also refer to a typewriter roller, the glass surface of a copier, or an EDD vacuum bed.